AudioSceneDescriptionFormat/asdf/doc/splines.rst

 Knowing the details about the splines used in the ASDF is not necessary to create scenes.
-However, it might be interesting to know why the shape and behavior of trajectories is the way it is.
+However, it might still be interesting to know why the shape and behavior of trajectories is the way it is.

 A reference implementation of ASDF splines is available at